Star Wars: Unlimited

 Star Wars: Unlimited is a trading card game published by Fantasy Flight Games.
 Its first set, Spark of Rebellion, was released on March 8, 2024.
 It includes a wide variety of unique art on the cards instead of using film stills.
-Like many other TCGs, it borrows design elements from Magic: The Gathering, and also shares design elements with Disney Lorcana.
-Similar to Magic, there are different formats within Unlimited, and some cards can get suspended to create game balance.
-In November 2024, the Boba Fett leader was suspended for representing more than half of the winners at competitive events.
+Like many other TCGs, it shares design elements with Magic: The Gathering, and also shares aspects with Disney Lorcana.

 Gameplay

 The main way to play Star Wars: Unlimited is called Premier, where two players compete against each other in a best-of-three format.
 Each player needs a deck consisting of at least 50 cards plus a leader and a base card.
 To win one of the three games, a player needs to destroy their opponent's base.

+The game is structured into rounds, with each round divided into an Action Phase and a Regroup Phase.
+During the Action Phase, players alternate taking individual actions, such as playing units, events, or upgrades, attacking with units, or using card abilities.
+The Action Phase continues until both players pass consecutively.
+During the Regroup Phase, players draw cards, may place a card from their hand into their resource area, and ready their exhausted cards before the next round begins.
+This structure allows players to alternate actions rather than completing an entire turn before their opponent can respond.